The Hörnligrat is the ridge between light and shadow in this classic view from the northeast. (Photo by om)

 Ice axe, crampons, rope, and several slings & carabiners.
 A helmet is highly recommended.

-The Solvay Hut is an emergency shelter located directly on the Hörnligrat at 4,003 meters (about 13,130 feet).
+is an emergency shelter located directly on the Hörnligrat at 4,003 meters (about 13,130 feet).
 It is described as accommodating 10 persons, but will hold more.
 It is supposed to be used only in true emergencies, but I suspect that it is very frequently misused.
-(SP Solvay Hut Page)
+(SP Solvay Hut Page

 An emergency shelter was first suggested in the late 1800s because of the great number of accidents occurring on the mountain.
 A primitive cable car system was built to the site and construction was finally started in August of 1915.
 It took just five days to complete the original shelter which was named for the wealthy Belgian industrialist Ernest Solvay who financed the project.